Spark Plug Replacement

 Wow, what a novel idea, spark plugs, well SPARK!

 This event, ignites the fuel located within the engine cylinder, causing an explosion, and the expanding gas forces the engine piston to move, and thus giving power to drive the vehicle.
 However, all of this happens inside only one cylinder.
 In order for the engine to work, each and every other spark plug needs to complete the same task, in an orchestrated way, so that the timing allows the pistons in the engine to fire at a specific time.
-The distributor is what what determines the order and at what time the spark plug sparks in each cylinder individually.
+If the distributor needs replacement, is what what determines the order and at what time the spark plug sparks in each cylinder individually.